New York Criminal Procedure Law Section 440

 THE 440 MOTION IN NEW YORK

 CPL Section 440 allows a defendant to move to vacate a judgment even after his appeal is over.
 However, this section is not a substitute for a full appeal and is usually not used to raise errors that appear in the record.
 In a 440 one can raise errors which are based on off-the-record facts and, and in some cases, on-the-record errors can be raised if there is a good reason for the failure to appeal.
 The 440 motion must be filed after sentencing and can be done before an appeal is perfected or after an appeal is perfected.
 In general, the procedural requirements of a 440 motion are complicated.
-I have done over 100 440 motions in my career and am well versed in how they are litigated.
+I have done over one hundred and fifty 440 motions in my career and am well versed in how they are litigated.
 In many cases, an evidentiary hearing on the motion is ordered and testimony is taken from witnesses, especially the defendant and the lawyer who represented the client when the conviction was entered.
 It should be noted that if one loses a 440 motion, you cannot just file a notice of appeal.
 One has to file a motion with the appellate court for permission to file a notice of appeal.
 Many lawyers call this area of practice: “Post-Conviction Relief” and there are some attorneys that use the initials “PCR” for this type of action.
+[For videos on this subject, see, the 440 Channel, Attorney Labe Richman, https://www.youtube.com/watch?v=Q5TrcScTgFE&t=38s

-For your information, the exact language of the 440 law is provided below:
+For your information, the exact language of the 440 law is provided below as of July of 2019:

 CPL § 440.10 Motion to vacate judgment.

-1. At any time after the entry of a judgment, the court in which it was entered may, upon motion of the defendant, vacate such judgment upon the ground that: (a) The court did not have jurisdiction of the action or of the person of the defendant; or (b) The judgment was procured by duress, misrepresentation or fraud on the part of the court or a prosecutor or a person acting for or in behalf of a court or a prosecutor; or (c) Material evidence adduced at a trial resulting in the judgment was false and was, prior to the entry of the judgment, known by the prosecutor or by the court to be false; or (d) Material evidence adduced by the people at a trial resulting in the judgment was procured in violation of the defendant’s rights under the constitution of this state or of the United States; or (e) During the proceedings resulting in the judgment, the defendant, by reason of mental disease or defect, was incapable of understanding or participating in such proceedings; or (f) Improper and prejudicial conduct not appearing in the record occurred during a trial resulting in the judgment which conduct, if it had appeared in the record, would have required a reversal of the judgment upon an appeal therefrom; or (g) New evidence has been discovered since the entry of a judgment based upon a verdict of guilty after trial, which could not have been produced by the defendant at the trial even with due diligence on his part and which is of such character as to create a probability that had such evidence been received at the trial the verdict would have been more favorable to the defendant; provided that a motion based upon such ground must be made with due diligence after the discovery of such alleged new evidence; or (h) The judgment was obtained in violation of a right of the defendant under the constitution of this state or of the United States.
+1. At any time after the entry of a judgment, the court in which it was entered may, upon motion of the defendant, vacate such judgment upon the ground that: (a) The court did not have jurisdiction of the action or of the person of the defendant; or (b) The judgment was procured by duress, misrepresentation or fraud on the part of the court or a prosecutor or a person acting for or in behalf of a court or a prosecutor; or (c) Material evidence adduced at a trial resulting in the judgment was false and was, prior to the entry of the judgment, known by the prosecutor or by the court to be false; or (d) Material evidence adduced by the people at a trial resulting in the judgment was procured in violation of the defendant’s rights under the constitution of this state or of the United States; or (e) During the proceedings resulting in the judgment, the defendant, by reason of mental disease or defect, was incapable of understanding or participating in such proceedings; or (f) Improper and prejudicial conduct not appearing in the record occurred during a trial resulting in the judgment which conduct, if it had appeared in the record, would have required a reversal of the judgment upon an appeal therefrom; or (g) New evidence has been discovered since the entry of a judgment based upon a verdict of guilty after trial, which could not have been produced by the defendant at the trial even with due diligence on his part and which is of such character as to create a probability that had such evidence been received at the trial the verdict would have been more favorable to the defendant; provided that a motion based upon such ground must be made with due diligence after the discovery of such alleged new evidence; or (h) The judgment was obtained in violation of a right of the defendant under the constitution of this state or of the United States; [Here is a new provision] (j) The judgment is a conviction for a class A or unclassified misdemeanor entered prior to the effective date of this paragraph and satisfies the ground prescribed in paragraph (h) of this subdivision.
+There shall be a rebuttable presumption that a conviction by plea to such an offense was not knowing, voluntary and intelligent, based on ongoing collateral consequences, including potential or actual immigration consequences, and there shall be a rebuttable presumption that a conviction by verdict constitutes cruel and unusual punishment under section five of article one of the state constitution based on such consequences.

 2. Notwithstanding the provisions of subdivision one, the court must deny a motion to vacate a judgment when: (a) The ground or issue raised upon the motion was previously determined on the merits upon an appeal from the judgment, unless since the time of such appellate determination there has been a retroactively effective change in the law controlling such issue; or (b) The judgment is, at the time of the motion, appealable or pending on appeal, and sufficient facts appear on the record with respect to the ground or issue raised upon the motion to permit adequate review thereof upon such an appeal; or (c) Although sufficient facts appear on the record of the proceedings underlying the judgment to have permitted, upon appeal from such judgment, adequate review of the ground or issue raised upon the motion, no such appellate review or determination occurred owing to the defendant’s unjustifiable failure to take or perfect an appeal during the prescribed period or to his unjustifiable failure to raise such ground or issue upon an appeal actually perfected by him; or (d) The ground or issue raised relates solely to the validity of the sentence and not to the validity of the conviction.